Tuesday, 31 May 2016

 Many thanks to Kat Harrington - Archivist of the Royal Society for supplying the full text of these references.

-vice president of the Royal Society from 1723 - president
+Vice president of the Royal Society and from 1723 - President.

 by Roubiliac at the British Museum.